How to Get to Cinque Terre, Italy

 Riomaggiore - Manarola - Corniglia - Vernazza - Monterosso

-So make sure you pay attention and get off in the right town!
+Make sure you pay attention to the stops and get off in the right town!
 If you’re not sure where to start, we recommend starting in Riomaggiore and working your way up to Monterosso.
 Or vice versa, start in Monterosso and work your way down to Riomaggiore.

 How to Get to Cinque Terre from Rome